RJRuhan/Font-Group-System-Backend/README.md

 Font-Group-System-Backend is the backend service for managing font groups.
 For the frontend repository, visit [Font-Group-System-Frontend](https://github.com/RJRuhan/Font-Group-System).

-Make Changes to .env file to change database credentials
+Make Changes to .env file to change database credentials.

 ## Running the Backend
 1. Install dependencies using Composer: